quux00/mybatis-koans/README.md

     $ mvn clean verify -P run-comp-koans-h2

+To see a list of the "profiles" defined in the maven pom, you can run:

+    $ mvn help:all-profiles

-Ideally, among all the verbiage that maven spits out, you will see output that includes this:
+Ideally, among all the verbiage that maven spits out, when you run a completed koan test, you will see output that includes this:

     [INFO] H2 server spawned at tcp://localhost:9092
     [INFO]